geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 context = ServiceContext.get();
 ```

-ServiceContext is intended to be created using the current HTTPRequest:
+ServiceContext is intended to be created using the current `HTTPRequest`:

 ```
 try (ServiceContext context = serviceManager.createServiceContext("md.thumbnail.upload", lang, request)) {